 - Emergency medical, dental and hospital expenses should something happen on tour and you need to spend time in hospital or visiting doctors and dentists;

 - Trip cancellation for any reason, ensuring you can recover your tour expenses if needing to cancel due to family and work circumstances;

 - Travel and baggage delays should your flight be delayed or cancelled, ensuring you are reimbursed for hotels and meals pre tour, or incidentals on tour such as clothing and/or bike hire to see you through;

-- ….plus bike and/or bike rental insurance for overseas travel, theft and damage is a must, whether you bring your own bike or hire a bike.
+- ….plus bike insurance for overseas travel, theft and damage is a must, when you bring your own bike.

 Most of all, make sure you know what’s NOT covered as all plans are different.